viboes/std-make/doc/proposal/ordinal/Ordinal.md

 ## Is the customization approach acceptable?

 Do we want to use traits as customization points?
+Or ADL?

 ## Are the names `size`, `pos`, `val`, `succ`, `pred` the correct ones?

-Having these names inside the namespace ordinal avoid confusion.
-However we could use complete words `position`, `value`
+Having these names inside the namespace ordinal avoids confusion.
+However we could use complete words `position`, `value`, `successor`, `predecessor`

 ## Do we want a nested `ordinal` namespace?

 There is a paper that suggest to don't add more nested namespaces in `std`.
-The author believe that we should add more nested and explicit namespaces.
-What we are missing are explicit namespaces.
+The author believes that we should add more nested and explicit namespaces.
+What we are missing are explicit namespaces that avoid ADL.

-Anyway, the alternative is to prefix the `ordinal_`.
+Anyway, the alternatives are to prefix the operations and types with `ordinal_`.

 * `ordinal::traits` => `ordinal_traits`
 * `ordinal::size` => `ordinal_size`